ttimbers/Sampling_Distributions_Lesson/Lesson_plan.md

 How to use what we have just learned about the sampling distribution to solve an applied problem (outlined below) will be demonstrated to the class.

+You are planning a day of sailing on the ocean on a very large boat for 40 people and you plan to bring 112 L of water.
 The average human is recommended to drink 2.6 L of water each day (with a standard deviation of 0.8 L).
-You are planning a day of outdoor activities for 40 people and you plan to bring 112 L of water.
 What is the probability that you will run out of water?

 ### 6. Group problem solving (15 min)